-As of June 30, 2018, LACERS was committed to future purchases of real estate and private equity investments at an aggregate cost of approximately \$1,159,053,000, including agreements for acquisition not yet initiated.
+As of June 30, 2019, LACERS was committed to future purchases of real estate and private equity investments at an aggregate cost of approximately \$1,168,724,000, including agreements for acquisition not yet initiated.

-The Patient Protection and Affordable Care Act (PPACA) of 2010 contains a provision that would impose a 40% excise tax on the annual value of highcost health plans that exceed certain dollar thresholds beginning in 2022 (deferred from year 2020).
+The federal Patient Protection and Affordable Care Act (PPACA, also referred to as the Affordable Care Act) of 2010 contains a provision that would impose a 40% excise tax on the annual value of high-cost health plans that exceed certain dollar thresholds beginning in 2022 (deferred from year 2020).
 If there is no change in the law or LACERS plan provisions between now and 2022, and if the current medical cost trend stays substantially the same during the same period, some of LACERS postemployment health care benefits will be subject to the excise tax in 2022 and thereafter.
-Recently released GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires the inclusion of the excise tax in the liability.
-The Statement No. 75 is effective for fiscal years beginning after June 15, 2017 for employer reporting.
-The impact of potential excise tax imposed by the Affordable Care Act (ACA) and related statutes on certain health plans in calculating the contribution rates for the employer have been reflected in the valuation for fiscal year June 30, 2018.
-However, due to the deferred starting date for projected ACA excise tax, the previous year's projected amount was recalculated, and the net impact lowered the Unfunded Actuarial Accrued Liability (UAAL) by 0.02% of pay.
+GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires the inclusion of the excise tax in the liability.
+The impact of potential excise tax imposed by the Affordable Care Act (ACA) and related statutes on certain health plans in calculating the contribution rates for the employer was reflected in the valuation for fiscal year June 30, 2019.